SourceDocs/SourceDocs/README.md

         sourcedocs --module <module name> [xcodebuild arguments]

     OPTIONS:
-      xcodebuild arguments
+      [xcodebuild arguments]
-        Optional: parameters to pass to xcodebuild needed to build (scheme, workspace, etc)
+        Optional parameters to pass to xcodebuild needed to build (scheme, workspace, etc)

       --spm-module <module name>
-        Optional: Name of the Swift Package Manager module to build
+        Name of the Swift Package Manager module to build

       --module <module name> (optional)
-        Optional: Name of the Swift module to build with xcodebuild
+        Name of the Swift module to build with xcodebuild

+      --clean
+        Delete reference documentation directory (Docs/Reference)

+      --version
+        Prints the executable version

+      --help
+        Prints this help

 Usually, for most Xcode projects, no parameters are needed at all. `xcodebuild` should be able to find the default project and scheme.